Shrinky Dinks: Applications

 In 2008, University of California, Irvine Professor Michelle Khine applied Shrinky Dinks to create tiny structures for the application of microfluidics to topics such as stem cell research.
 In 2022, Khine researched the use of Shrinky Dinks for microscale diagnostics and wearable biosensors for monitoring health.

 In 2009, an art therapy supervision class at Emporia State University explored the use of Shrinky Dinks in art therapy.
-In 2014, Shrinky Dinks were presented as an art therapy medium in a workshop at the American Art Therapy Association Conference.

-In 2014, a team from Harvard University and MIT used Shrinky Dinks to create self-assembling robots.
+In 2014, Shrinky Dinks were presented as an art therapy medium in a workshop at the American Art Therapy Association Conference and a team from Harvard University and MIT used Shrinky Dinks to create self-assembling robots.

 In popular culture

-In 1992, the California rock band Sugar Ray formed with the name "Shrinky Dinx", but later changed it upon threat of lawsuit from the Milton Bradley Company.
+In 1992, the California rock band Sugar Ray formed with the name "Shrinky Dinx", but later changed it upon threat of lawsuit from the Milton Bradley.